Rahul's corner

 The account svc_adfs has been created for this purpose

-- Edit the user account properties, and select the Password never expires check box.
-This action ensures that this service account's function is not interrupted as a result of domain password change requirements.
+check box.
+This action ensures that this service account's function is not

 - setspn